Environmental Working Group: Vaccines

 In 2004, the EWG authored a report titled "Overloaded?
 New science, new insights about mercury and autism in children", promoting an unfounded link between mercury preservatives in vaccines and autism, a purported link that had elicited much controversy, especially among anti-vaccination activists, but which no evidence supported.

 Genetically modified food

 The EWG has made statements opposing the scientific consensus on the safety of genetically modified (GM) food alleging its long-term safety has not been proven.
 The group started a campaign supported by funding from the organic food industry to require labeling of GM food and promote organic food.

 Tap water

 In 2005, from data compiled by "state environment and health agencies", the EWG released its Tap Water Database, which contains data collected from approximately 48,500 water utilities across the US.
 The city of Everett, Washington, described by the report as exceeding public health guidelines for drinking water, has criticized the report, contending that the EWG selectively chose the guidelines used to assess water quality.

-Finances and funding

-For the fiscal year ending December 2021, ProPublica's Nonprofit Explorer Form 990 archive and Charity Navigator each reported that EWG had raised some $16.1 million and spent some $12.6 million.
-84 cents out of every dollar EWG takes in go toward its program expenses.
-President Ken Cook earned $317,423 in reportable income in 2021.

-Activist Facts reported, from ProPublica's Nonprofit Explorer Form 990 archive, for the fiscal year ending December 2017, that EWG had raised more than $10.4 million and spent more than $9.3 million.